-Overall impact: Although the overall impact has been suggested as neutral, an increase in Council tax will have a socio -economic impact on residents and potentially affect those from protected groups harder.
+Overall impact: Although the overall impact has been suggested as neutral, an increase in Council tax will impact on residents and potentially affect those from protected groups harder.
 However, for the most vulnerable residents, the Council Tax Support scheme will partially or fully mitigate this impact for those households who are living on low incomes and are eligible for Council Tax Support.

 Furthermore, single households will have the impact mitigated by the 25% discount offered to single households.
-Further mitigating actions are also available for residents, subject to eligibility criteria, and are highlighted in under the socio-economic implications section below.
+Further mitigating actions are also available for residents and are highlighted in under the socio-economic implications section.